firebase/genkit/docs/get-started.md

 ## Configure your model API key

-For this tutorial, we’ll use the Gemini API which provides a generous free tier and does not require a credit card to get started.
+For this guide, we’ll show you how to use the Gemini API which provides a generous free tier and does not require a credit card to get started.
 To use the Gemini API, you'll need an API key.
 If you don't already have one, create a key in Google AI Studio.

 <a class="button" href="https://makersuite.google.com/app/apikey" target="_blank" rel="noopener noreferrer">Get an API key from Google AI Studio</a>